New T-mobile ad must be more single-minded

 Who is T-Mobile taking on here?
 The iPhone, which it will soon carry?

-T-mobile’s spokes-girl has stepped out of the pink dress and into black leather.
-The subtext of this T-mobile is not going to play nice anymore.
+In a new T-Mobile ad, a model steps out of the pink dress and into black leather.
+The subtext of this T-mobile ad is that it’s not going to play nice anymore.
 Which going by the old saying “imitation is the sincerest form of flattery,” this is a huge switch from the oh-so-similar nature of previous T-mobile ads that had the same look as the classic Mac versus PC ads.
 Yes, considering that homage, I would say stepping up your game with a fresh concept is a good idea.

 If only T-mobile weren’t going about it all wrong.